LiliaFramework/Lilia/docs/docs/libraries/lia.darkrp.md

 **Description:**

-Placeholder for DarkRP category creation.
-Currently unused.
+Stub for DarkRP category creation.
+Included only for compatibility.

 **Parameters:**